 When the value of a cell remains the same, dependent cells are not re-evaluated.
-This ALERT command would not cause re-evaluation if it followed the previous ALERT command because the value of A is still three and value of B is still 7.
+This alert command would not cause re-evaluation if it followed the previous alert command because the value of A is still three and value of B is still 7.

 '''

-alert A=3, B==2A+1;
+alert A=3,B==2A+1;

 '''

 When cell evaluation is complete, the interpreter takes the actions specified by defined rules.
-Any ON or WHEN rule whose condition transitions to true (from false or unknown) will fire.
-In addition, any IF rule whose condition is true will fire, even if it was already true before the alert.
+Any on or when rule whose condition transitions to true (from false or unknown) will fire.
+In addition, any if rule defined in the node that is the context of the alert command, whose condition is true, will fire, even if it was already true before the alert.
+True if rules defined in other nodes will not fire, even if the alert command makes assertions to terms within those nodes that make the if rules true.
+An alert command will only trigger if rules in the node to which it is directed by the command context prefix.

-You can think of an ALERT command as a representation of an event.
+You can think of an alert command as a representation of an event.
 The assertion provides event parameters.
-Rules within the alerted context (normally IF rules) determine the response.
+Rules within the alerted context (normally if rules) determine the response.